RishiDarkDevil/rishi-portfolio/content/project/Quantum-Deep-Dive/index.md

 In many applications it is important to find the minimum eigenvalue of a matrix.
 For example, in chemistry, the minimum eigenvalue of a Hermitian matrix characterizing the molecule is the ground state energy of that system.
 As we learned earlier, we can map our shortest path problem into an Ising Hamiltonian, which allows us to search for the shortest path in the same way we find the ground state energy of a molecule.

 We may have heard that a quantum state can be represented as a vector in a complex vector space.
 This space where all the possible quantum states exist is mathematically called a 'Hilbert Space.'
-As your optimization problem grows in size and the more number of constraints you need to take into consideration, this adds a degree of complexity that will grow your Hilbert Space exponentially.
+As the optimization problem grows in size and the more number of constraints we need to take into consideration, this adds a degree of complexity that will grow our Hilbert Space exponentially.

 Problems like the Traveling Salesman Problem are known to be NP-Hard due to how our solution space grows exponentially with each city and constraints added.